-The decrease in Revenue is due primarily to the carve-out of Healthcare, which posted $\in$ 4.8 billion in revenue in fiscal 2014.
-In fiscal 2015, the highest contributions to revenue came from Digital Factory amounting to $\in$ 6.1 billion, Energy Management amounting to $\in$ 5.4 billion, Power and Gas amounting to $\in$ 5.4 billion and Process Industries and Drives amounting to $\in$ 5.2 billion.
+The decrease in Revenue is due primarily to the carve-out of Healthcare, which posted €4.8 billion in revenue in fiscal 2014.
+In fiscal 2015, the highest contributions to revenue came from Digital Factory amounting to €6.1 billion, Energy Management amounting to €5.4 billion, Power and Gas amounting to €5.4 billion and Process Industries and Drives amounting to €5.2 billion.
 On a geographical basis, 74% of revenue was generated in the Europe, C.I.S., Africa, Middle East region, 19% in the Asia, Australia region and 7% in the Americas region.
-Exports from Germany accounted for 62% of overall revenue.
-In fiscal 2015, orders for Siemens AG amounted to $\in$ 31.8 billion.
+Exports from orders for Siemens AG amounted to €31.8 billion.